Have You Heard About One Can A Week?

-I hope people realize that if we have a major disaster our local grocery stores may be empty within 24 hours.
-You may not be able to even drive to any stores if we have a pandemic.
-Our local government officials may ask us to stay off the roads because of ice or the roads are washed away.
-It could be one of many reasons we must have food stored in our homes.
-Water is first and foremost, but today we are talking about food.
+I hope people realize that if we have a major disaster our local grocery stores may be empty within a matter of hours.
+You may not be able to even drive to any stores if there is a significant disaster that wipes out roads or bridges in your area.
+Our local government officials may ask us to stay off the roads because of ice, heavy snow, or the roads are washed away from a flood.

-In case you don’t know, the water needed per person per day, according to The American Red Cross, states one-gallon.
+In case you don’t know, the water needed per person per day, according to The American Red Cross, states one gallon.
 I prefer 4-gallons per person per day.
 But that’s how I roll.
 We need water for hydration, hygiene, cooking, cleaning, and spit baths.
-Yes, I have baby wipes, if they dry out, add some water, they will still work.
+Yes, I have baby wipes I could use in a pinch, and if they dry out I can add some water, they will still work for small personal cleanups.

 One Can Of Food

 My favorite food storage products for the long term are freeze-dried items because they have a longer shelf life if stored in optimal conditions.
 That means you don’t want them stored in your hot garage.

 Every brand is different when it comes to estimated shelf life, so check the brands available and then you can decide to purchase the ones you feel have the best price per ounce and the longest shelf life.
 Be sure to check the labels so you can see when it was packed and the estimated shelf life for that particular product.
 Don’t plan on all the products from the same manufacturer having an identical shelf life, they will vary.
 Freeze-Dried Foods by Linda

 Pros: Freeze-dried lasts longer.